The Library

 Self-Binding

 Lembke introduces the concept of self-binding: creating deliberate barriers between yourself and the thing you're trying to consume less of.
-The idea is that willpower in the moment is unreliable — but architecture is not.
 Put your phone in another room.
 Delete the app.
 Don't keep the thing in the house.
-Make the path to consumption longer and harder.
-Every additional step between you and the reward reduces the likelihood you'll take it impulsively.
+This pairs directly with the core insight of Atomic Habits — friction matters.

 Who Should Read This